 Discovery, like most other ski areas in Montana, is a ski area—not a resort.
 There is no slope side lodging, fancy restaurants, condos or hotels.
 In short, it is just a place to ski and snowboard, with the only buildings being a very nice and functional base lodge.
 While Discovery lacks the killer vertical and snowfall that other bigger name Montana ski areas have, it more than makes up for it with excellent terrain diversity.

 Discovery Ski Area is built on a moderate sized mountain known as Rumsey Mountain, which has a top elevation of 8150 ft.
 Discovery doesn’t get pounded by huge amounts of snow each year, averaging around 210 inches.
 However, while Discovery may not get buried under mounds of snow, the snow that it does receive tends to stick around.
 The high base elevation of Discovery Ski Area (6480 feet) along with its location in a known “cold pocket” of Montana inhibits melting.
-Additionally, as the ski area it located on the west side of the continental divide, Discovery isn’t as plagued by high winds.
+Additionally, as the ski area sits on the west side of the continental divide, Discovery isn’t as plagued by high winds.

-For those who have never heard of Discovery before, the ski area is located just off of Highway near Georgetown Lake.
+For those who have never heard of Discovery before, the ski area is located just off of US Highway 1 near Georgetown Lake.
 Although located in a very remote area, both Missoula and Butte are an easy drive away.
 Missoula is located 95 miles away to the west, while Butte is 45 miles to the southeast.
 The closest towns to Discovery Ski Area are Anaconda (25 miles to the east) and Phillipsburg (25 miles to the northwest).

 Getting to Discovery Ski Area is easy.
 Just hop onto Highway 1 and look for the signs in Georgetown Lake.
 The town itself is impossible to miss since the road and town lay right along the shores of beautiful Georgetown Lake.
 From Georgetown Lake, just follow the signs to the ski area, which is about 5 miles from town.